webiny/docs.webiny.com/docs/developer-tutorials/cms-element-overview.md

 in your plugins, so most likely you won't need to create your own selectors any time soon.

-Please refer to our Github for a [list of available selectors](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-app-cms/src/editor/selectors/index.js).
+Please refer to our GitHub for a [list of available selectors](https://github.com/Webiny/webiny-js/blob/master/packages/webiny-app-cms/src/editor/selectors/index.js).

 ## Anatomy of an element (and its plugins).
 Element is a concept represented by 2 plugins.
 One serves for content